LXiong/spark-shell-examples/chapter04-spark-api-in-depth/README.md

   + Include a complementary productID 63 to the client who spent the most

 This exemplifies how to add entries to an existing RDD.

+## 10-find-customer-products-map
+Based on the same scenario, build a map or {custID, list of products purchased}.

+## 11-glom
+Illustrates the `glom` transformation.